adamhatton/pp1-wedding-band/README.md

 - Each page of the website was run through the [W3C HTML validator](https://validator.w3.org/).
 Initially one error was found, but this was fixed ([see bugs section](<#bugs>)).
 After rerunning the pages through, no errors were found.
 - The website was run through the [Jigsaw CSS validator](https://jigsaw.w3.org/css-validator/) and no errors were found
 - Each page of the website was run through the [a11y Contrast Checker](https://color.a11y.com/) and no errors were found
 - Each page of the website was run through [Lighthouse](https://developers.google.com/web/tools/lighthouse) to analyse the performance, accessibility, best practices and SEO of the site.
 All results were 90+ (apart from the performance of the mobile version of the home page which returned 89.
-All measures to reduce the filesizes on this page had been taken so I decided to leave it due to it being so close to 90)
+All measures to reduce the file sizes on this page had been taken so I decided to leave it due to it being so close to 90)

 The following checks were made on a desktop using 3 separate browsers: Chrome, Edge and Firefox.
 The checks were also replicated on a Samsung Galaxy s21 (apart from checking hover over effects, and responsive breakpoints):
 - Internal links on each page were manually checked to ensure they were not broken and went to the correct page.